NuGet/NuGetDocs/NuGet.Docs/ndocs/Schema/Target-Frameworks.md

 <div class="block-callout-warning">
     <strong>Not Recommended</strong><br>
-    ALthough PCLs are supported, package authors should support netstandard instead.
+    Although PCLs are supported, package authors should support netstandard instead.
 The .NET Platform Standard is an evolution of PCLs and represents binary portability across platforms using a single moniker that isn't tied to a static like like <em>portable-a+b+c</em> monikers.
 </div>

 To define a target framework that refers to multiple child-target-frameworks, the `portable` keyword use used to prefix the list of referenced frameworks.
 Avoid artificially including extra frameworks that are not directly compiled against because it can lead to unintended side-effects in those frameworks.